xforever1313/Cryptometheus/README.md

 Cryptometheus is a dotnet-core-powered [Prometheus](https://prometheus.io/) exporter for Crypto Currencies.
 Crypto prices come from the [Cryptonator](https://www.cryptonator.com/) [API](https://www.cryptonator.com/api).

+## Archived

+Cryptometheus is no longer developed.
+Cryptonator, the API we are using, is now hidden behind CloudFlaire anti-DDOS, which means requests are blocked.
+Feel free to fork if you want!

 ## Downloads

 [![Docker (Linux AMD64 and ARM)](https://img.shields.io/docker/v/xforever1313/cryptometheus?label=Docker&style=flat-square)](https://hub.docker.com/repository/docker/xforever1313/cryptometheus)